 It’s hard to overstate how important YouTube has become to consumers: It is now the second-most visited website in the world (after Google), the most popular social network with American adults, and the fastest-growing social app with Gen Z and Millennials.
 But how do you turn your marketing videos into killer marketing videos?

 Yet despite this immense popularity and influence, YouTube remains a bit of a mystery to brands.
 Specifically, many still struggle to understand how to engage on the video platform beyond simply running ads.
 In fact, many brands don’t even have marketing videos on YouTube.

 Vat19: Gummy VS Real Challenge #1

 Vat19 is the second most popular YouTube brand channel (after LEGO) for a reason.
 The purveyor of odd gifts truly gets the platform.
 Its content feels very YouTube-y; it’s filled with bright colors, catchy headlines, big personalities, lots of humor and (sometimes disgusting) challenges.
 It’s a good reminder that engaging on YouTube begins with understanding what already works.

 YouTube isn’t just a video distribution network; it’s also a social network.
 That’s important to remember because successful videos are often born from collaborations among creators.
 Nike showed it understood this when it teamed up with popular YouTube channel What’s Inside? to create a series of pieces exploring the workings of its shoes.
 What stands out when watching the videos is that the enthusiasm of the YouTubers adds a compelling authenticity.
 Without that tone and expertise, the piece would feel generic rather than specific to the platform.

 Of course, brands aren’t simply creating videos for the sake of it: The goal is to ultimately boost revenue.
-In 2012, Dollar Shave Club (DSC) created an iconic piece which racked up millions of views and proved that YouTube can be highly effective in driving sales.
+In 2012, Dollar Shave Club (DSC) created an iconic piece which racked up millions of views.
+It also proved that YouTube can be highly effective in driving sales.
 Today a number of savvy direct-to-consumer firms, such as mattress maker Purple, are following DSC’s formula: Engage audiences via lengthy, well-produced videos that simultaneously entertain, introduce the brand and showcase products.